HULKs/recruiting-website/docs/motion/index.md

 Note that every joint has a minimum and maximum angle.

-If you want to test your code, you can click the "Run program" button below to see a visualisation of your code.
+If you want to test your code, you can click the "Generate animation" button below to see a visualisation of your code.
 In the left upper corner, you can see the time that has passed (in seconds) and the number below that shows the smallest distance between the ball and the target that you achieved with your current code.

 ## Keyframes